 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-A 401(k) match is when an employer agrees to contribute a certain amount to an employee’s retirement account based on how much the employee contributes.
-Matching contributions from employers are fairly common and taking advantage of them is an important part of saving for retirement.
+A 401(k) match is when an employer contributes a certain amount to an employee’s retirement account based on how much the employee contributes.
+Matching contributions from employers are fairly common, and taking advantage of them is an important part of saving for retirement.
 Experts sometimes refer to employer matches in retirement plans as “free money” because your company is giving you extra money just for contributing to your own retirement account.

 Here’s more information on 401(k) matches and exactly how they work.

 - A 401(k) match allows an employee to receive "free" money from their employer for contributing to their retirement plan.

 - The amount of the match can differ, and the employer contribution may be a full or partial match, up to some percentage of the employee's salary.

 - A 401(k) match is typically subject to vesting requirements, meaning this money does not become fully the employee's until after some period of time.

 Many companies offer a 401(k) match as part of their retirement plan, but the exact terms of the match will depend on your employer’s unique offering.
 Here’s how the most common types of 401(k) matches work.